 Our Mission: To inform, inspire, and involve residents and visitors in the conservation of ecosystems and landscapes that support and sustain rural communities throughout Eastern Oregon.

 Kids' Activities: Explore our Children's room, and participate in parades, parties, and hands-on fun!
 Special C.O.D.E.
-Green kids' programs are now being planned for our next season.
+Green kids' programs are provided in a limited format during the 2020 season.

 Wallowology is the public education and outreach division of the Eastern Oregon Legacy Lands, whose mission is to expand land conservation in Eastern Oregon through public education, landscape-level planning, and land acquisition.

 Open 10 a.m. to 3 p.m.
 Friday and Saturday

 Winter - Open by Arrangement:

 Native Oregonian Monteith is Chairman of Eastern Oregon Legacy Lands and Executive Producer of Wallowology.
 He attended MIT and received his BS in Biological Sciences from Stanford in 1972.
 He is co-founder of Wallowa Land Trust and the Coalition of Oregon Land Trusts.
 In 2015, he created Lake Wallowa Lodge LLC to purchase the Wallowa Lake Lodge.